Electrolysis of water: Capillary fed

 A capillary-fed electrolyzer cell is claimed to require only 41.5 kWh to produce 1 kg of hydrogen.
 The water electrolyte is isolated from the electrodes by a porous, hydrophilic separator.
 The water is drawn into the electrolyzer by capillary action, while the electrolyzed gases pass out on either side.
 It extends PEM technology by eliminating bubbles that reduce the contact between the electrodes and the electrolyte, reducing efficiency.
-The design is claimed to operate at 98% energy efficiency.
+The design is claimed to operate at 98% energy efficiency (higher heating value of hydrogen).
 The design forgoes water circulation, separator tanks, and other mechanism and can be air- or radiatively cooled.
+The effect of the build-up of impurities in the cell from those initially present in the feed water is not yet available.